pyOpenSci/software-peer-review/_sources/about-peer-review/intro.md.txt

 * Code quality,
 * Documentation quality,
 * Package usability,
-* Test coverage that supports both maintenance of code function.
-Test coverage also makes it easier for contributors to see how their contributions impacts other parts of the code,
+* Test coverage that supports the maintenance of code function.
+Test coverage also makes it easier for contributors to see how their contributions impact other parts of the code,
 * Evaluation of infrastructure such as continuous integration to run rest suites and check code linters, that supports automated checks on pull requests.
 This infrastructure supports software quality and reliability.

 ## What types of packages does pyOpenSci review?